MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 ### Step 2: Initialize Payment Components library

-You must initialize the Payment components library and link it to the container element (selector).
+You must initialize the payment components library and link it to the container element (selector).

 The constructor takes three values: